Welcome to Strength at Home

 About Strength at Home

-Strength at Home consists of two separate group intervention programs to improve relationships and prevent intimate partner violence (IPV):
+Strength at Home consists of two separate cognitive-behavioral group intervention programs that can be delivered virtually or in person to improve relationships and prevent intimate partner violence (IPV) and coercive control behaviors:

-- Strength at Home: A 12-26 week program for those self- or court-identified as having difficulties with IPV, delivered to individuals within groups; and
+- Strength at Home: A 12-26 week program for those court-ordered or self-referred for domestic violence intervention, delivered to individuals within groups; and

 - Strength at Home Couples: An eight week couples prevention program to enhance relationships and prevent problems from escalating to violence and abuse.